munificent/game-programming-patterns/book/flyweight.markdown

 ^code world-terrain

-Then we could use those to paint the ground like this:
+Then we can use those to paint the ground like this:

 <span name="generate"></span>